P3P Made Easy: Discussion

-A key strength of our method lies in its simplicity.
 By reducing the P3P problem to solving a single quartic polynomial with straightforward coefficients, we avoid the complexity often seen in other approaches.
 Despite its simplicity, our method achieves accuracy and runtime on par with state-of-the-art solvers.
 In many cases, it even outperforms more elaborate methods in terms of stability and robustness.
-This demonstrates that a well-designed minimal formulation can match or even outperform more sophisticated alternatives.
+This demonstrates that, in some occasions, well-designed and carefully implemented simple formulations match or even outperform more sophisticated alternatives.
+Similar findings have been reported in other perception tasks, e.g.,~\cite{musgrave2020metric,vizzo2023kiss}.

+Although our method does not outperform Ding\_new \cite{Ding_2023_CVPR}, the numerical difference is so small that the method that performs most similarly to Ding\_new in terms of number of ground-truth solutions returned is ours and not their original CVPR version (Ding\_old).
+Since P3P is almost always used within RANSAC \cite{fischler1981random} (or its variants), the actual practical difference between ours and Ding\_new is essentially negligible.